-- 14.1 Students must do all set (prescribed) work and write all class tests. - 14.2 Students who register after classes have commenced may not claim any concession regarding lectures presented, tests written, etc. before they had registered. - 14.3 A student should attend and participate in classes according to his or her registration, for example regarding campus, qualification, subject, block, semester, etc.

-- 14.4 (a) Students must regularly attend all lectures, group lectures, seminars, practical sessions and excursions that form part of their set study programme.
-The requirements of the Department of Higher Education and Training (DHET) in this regard should be complied with. - (b) Individual faculties may include percentages in terms of attendance of lectures, if required. - (c) If there is proof of non-compliance with rule 14.4(a), the Tshwane University of Technology (TUT) reserves the right to cancel a student's registration. - 14.5 In the event of illness or injury resulting in absence of more than two (2) consecutive days, a medical certificate must be submitted.
-However, TUT reserves the right to demand a medical certificate at any time. - 14.6 A registered distance education student must submit an assignment per examination block as required by the Department of Higher Education and Training (DHET).
+- 14.1 Students must do all set (prescribed) work and write all class tests. - 14.2 Students who register after classes have commenced may not claim any concession regarding lectures presented, tests written, etc. before they had registered. - 14.3 A student must attend and participate in classes according to his or her registration, for example, according to campus, qualification, subject, block, semester, etc. - 14.4 (a) Students must regularly attend all lectures, group lectures, seminars, practical sessions and excursions that form part of their set study programme.
+The requirements of the Department of Higher Education and Training (DHET) in this regard must be complied with. - (b) Individual faculties may include percentages in terms of attendance of lectures, if required.
+Individual faculties may set their own requirements for the attendance of lectures. - (c) If there is proof of non-compliance with rule 14.4(a), TUT reserves the right to cancel a student's registration. - 14.5 In the event of illness or injury resulting in absence of more than two (2) consecutive days, a medical certificate must be submitted.
+However, TUT reserves the right to demand a medical certificate at any time. - 14.6 Registered distance education students must submit an assignment per examination block, as required by the Department of Higher Education and Training (DHET).